Page titles - accessibility for web writers

 Web browsers use the page title to label browser windows, tabs and links added to bookmarks or favourites.
 They also use it to mark entries in your browsing history.

 The screen shots below show how important the page title is for orientation and re-finding content.
-Good page titles help users move confidently between windows or tabs and easily re-find things they’ve viewed recently or saved to their favorites.
+Good page titles help users move confidently between windows or tabs and easily re-find things they've viewed recently or saved to their favourites.

 Search engines and page titles

 Search engines usually display the page title as the linked text in search results.
 One notable exception is when pages (particularly non-HTML documents) have no title.
 Google creates a title to help users decide if the page is relevant.

 The screen shot below shows how important page titles are in helping people find content when they search.
 In this example, several pages have similar titles, forcing users to read more to figure out what each page is about.